jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ### Replace Peak Grid

 Here is a scenario using my home's data.
 The blue line in the top chart shows the electricity my family consumed for each hour in August 2021.
 Consider a scenario where I am limited to drawing some maximum level of power at any time from the grid.
 For example, this might be the median of each day's peak hourly usage in the evening.
-This set-up could be driven by a utility plan that encourages me (or requires me, through a smart dervice) to avoid drawing excessive power at peak times in order to protect the grid.
+This set-up could be driven by a utility plan that encourages me (avoid peak pricing) or requires me (e.g., smart grid device) to avoid drawing excessive power at peak times in order to protect the grid.

 If I want to use more power than this during my own peak consumption hours, I'm on my own.
 I must use home battery system that has stored energy from prior periods with lower usage.